davidsalter/davidsalter.github.io/content/posts/install-neovim-popos.md

     "neovim"
 ]
 +++
-Neovim is a modern VIM based text editor that is gaining populatiry within the developer community.
-The Pop!_OS apt repositories contain an old version of neovim.
-This article shows how to build and install the latest stable version of neovim on Pop!_OS.
+Neovim is a modern VIM based text editor that is gaining popularity within the developer community.
+The Pop!_OS apt repositories contain an old version of Neovim.
+This article shows how to build and install the latest stable version of Neovim on Pop!_OS.

 ![Neovim](/static/assets/Neovim-logo.svg)